Shipping with this method takes 3-5 days

 Dosage and Usage

-- If you miss a dose, take it with food as soon as you remember.
-If it is close to the next dose, skip the missed dose.
-Do not double up.
+If you miss a dose, take it as soon as you remember.
+If it is close to the time of the next dose, skip the missed dose and resume your regular schedule.
+Do not double doses.
+Keeping a consistent routine, alarms, or a pill organizer can help you maintain adherence.

 Side Effects and Safety